metio/yosql/yosql-website/content/sql/frontmatter.md

 ## name

 The `name` field can be used to change the name of a SQL statement.
-Typically, the name is auto-detected from the `.sql` file name, however if you want to place multiple SQL statements in one file, use `name` to give each statement an unique name isntead of using the auto-numbering `YoSQL` uses by default.
+Typically, the name is auto-detected from the `.sql` file name, however if you want to place multiple SQL statements in one file, use `name` to give each statement a unique name instead of using the auto-numbering `YoSQL` uses by default.

 ```sql
 -- name: someName